josephjohnjj/ttg/examples/uts/WORKFLOW.md

 tp->tdm.module->incoming_message_end(tp, NULL);
 ```

 static_set_arg_fct in the above code refers to the function static_set_arg().
-The function is called with arguments message - which is message  received over the network, size - which is the size of the message and op_pair.second is the task class itself.
+The function is called with arguments
+1. message - which is message received over the network,
+2. size - which is the size of the message and
+3. op_pair.second is the task class itself.

 static_set_arg() ---> set_arg_from_msg() (ttg/ttg/parsec/ttg.h). set_arg_from_msg() unpacks both key and the data from the message. set_arg_from_msg() ---> set_args() ---> set_arg_impl() ---> set_arg_local() ---> set_arg_local_impl().

-set_arg_local_impl() checks if the task has already been created by checking the hasj table.
-If the tasks is not available in the hash table
+set_arg_local_impl() checks if the task has already been created by checking the hash table.
+If the task is not available in the hash table
 1. task is created
 2. the data is associated with the task
 3. the task is pushed to the hash table

-if the tasks is already available hash tables
+if the task is already available hash tables
 1. the data is associated with the task
-2. if all its data depdendecy is met, remove from hash table
+2. if all its data dependency is met, remove it from hash table
 3. schedule the task